Braves vs. Reds Player Props Betting Odds

-You can see player prop bet odds for Ronald Acuna Jr., Jonathan India and other players on the Atlanta Braves and Cincinnati Reds heading into their matchup at 6:40 PM ET on Friday at Great American Ball Park.
+Player prop bet options for Ronald Acuna Jr., Jonathan India and others are available when the Atlanta Braves visit the Cincinnati Reds at Great American Ball Park on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!